-The claim form shall be served on an Attorney only in circumstances where the attorney is authorized to accept service of the claim form on behalf of a party and that the Attorney has notified the claimant in writing that he is authorized to accept service.
+The claim form shall be served on an attorney only in circumstances where the attorney is authorized to accept service of the claim form on behalf of a party and that the attorney has notified the claimant in writing that he is authorized to accept service.
+CPR 5.6 is nearly identical to Part 6 of the English CPR, which deals with service of the claim form on a solicitor.